Pain and Pain Symptom Management for Michigan Nurses

 Addressing Pain in Individuals with Substance Use Disorders (SUDs)

-Opioid use for pain management for patients with a history of SUDs may be considered if their use is carefully managed.
+Opioid use for pain management in patients with a history of SUDs may be considered if their use is carefully managed.
 This involves selecting the appropriate opioid, dosage titration, treatment agreements, and testing and monitoring.
-Medications should be started at a low dose to ease pain, then titrated to maintain pain relief without decreasing function or risking addiction or replace.

-When patients develop tolerance to the analgesic effects of a particular opioid, providers can consider either escalating the dosage or switching from one opioid to another at a low dose that will effectively relieve pain without increasing the risk of relapse (SAMHSA, 2021).
+When patients develop tolerance to the analgesic effects of a particular opioid, providers can consider either escalating the dosage or switching from one opioid to another at a low dose that will effectively relieve pain without increasing the risk of relapse.

 Before introducing any opioids into a patient’s treatment regimen, an assessment is done to determine the patient’s risk for developing a substance abuse disorder (SUD).